-Since moving upstate, I have served as the clinical director for one of the first mobile crisis teams for the dually diagnosed.
-In the Hudson Valley, I have also served as the regional director of a behavioral health department for an agency serving families in outpatient clinics.
+While living in Ithaca, I served as the clinical director for the first mobile crisis team serving the dually diagnosed.
+In the Hudson VaIley, I was the regional director of a behavioral health department for an agency serving families in outpatient clinics.
 Since then, I've also consulted and provided specialized trainings for universities and companies in Massachusetts and New York.

-If you are looking for effective treatment, I use evidence based approaches that are known to be effective.
-Cognitive behavioral therapy (CBT) helps people work on changing thinking patterns and behaviors.
-Acceptance and commitment therapy (ACT) helps people explore their values and life directions as well as use mindfulness to make changes.
+If you are looking for effective treatment, I use evidence-based approaches that are known to work.
+Cognitive behavioral therapy (CBT) targets helping people change thinking patterns and behaviors.
+Acceptance and commitment therapy (ACT) focuses on supporting people as they explore their values and life directions; as well as incorporating mindfulness to make changes.
 I often use humor and focusing on strengths during therapy.
-I work individually with pre-teens to adults and facilitate groups for the same age groups.
+I work individually with adults and facilitate a weekday ACT group for adults with ADHD.